maheshsabnis/Training_Net6_Blazor/readme.md

 				- Middlewares are global to the Application
 				- Filters are only for Controllers and Actions Method
 				- IMP*** if you have exceptyion filter and exception Middleware, then Exception Filter will override the exceptoin middleware
+				- RequestDelegate and HttpContext
+					- RequestDelegate
+						- Integrate the Middleware Logic into the HTTP Pipeline
+							- Provides IApplicationBuilder contract
+								- Use(), Run()
+									- Use(), to integrate the Middleware into the Pipeline
+									- Run(), to execute the miuddleware when a Situation occurres
+							- UseMiddleware<T>() IApplicationBuilder extension method is uised for Registration and Running the middleware
+								- T is theCustom Milddleware logic whihc is constructor injected using RequestDelegate
+						- Requires an InvokeAsync(HttpContext) method
+							- This method contains logic for Execution in Pipeline
+					- Use-Cases
+						- Custom Exception Handler
+						- Logger
+						- Custom Authentication and Authorization** (Verify the Need first)
+						- Custom Static File Provider (ASP.NET Core MVC)
+							- Custom File Manager for Encryptrio, Decryption, etc.

 		- ApiControllerAttribute
 			- Map the POST and PUT with the Data send in Http Request Body to the CLR Object aka(Entity)